mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 VPC: the same VPC to which the EC2 instance belongs Publicly Accessible: no
-Availability Zone: same zone to which the EC2 instance belongs VPC Security Groups: only the default group which appears to only allow incoming traffic from itself.
+Availability Zone: same zone to which the EC2 instance belongs VPC Security Groups: create or reuse a group that allows 3306 traffic from your VPC private network.
 DB Name: why not create first db while creating the rds instance.
 Backup Retention: 21 days
 ```

-## 7

-Install mysql client cli and php mysql native driver.
+## 7 - Install mysql client cli and php mysql native driver.

 ```
 sudo yum install php56-mysqlnd mysql56